awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

    This command produces output only if there are errors\.

-1. To verify the changed description, run the get\-repository command, specifying the name of the AWS CodeCommit repository whose description you changed with the `--repository-name` option\.
+1. To verify the changed description, run the get\-repository command, specifying the name of the CodeCommit repository whose description you changed with the `--repository-name` option\.

    The output of the command shows the changed text in `repositoryDescription`\.

-### To change an AWS CodeCommit repository's name<a name="how-to-change-repository-cli-name"></a>
+### To change a CodeCommit repository's name<a name="how-to-change-repository-cli-name"></a>

 1. Run the update\-repository\-name command, specifying:
-   + The current name of the AWS CodeCommit repository \(with the `--old-name` option\)\.
+   + The current name of the CodeCommit repository \(with the `--old-name` option\)\.
 **Tip**
-To get the AWS CodeCommit repository's name, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
+To get the CodeCommit repository's name, run the [list\-repositories](how-to-view-repository-details.md#how-to-view-repository-details-no-name-cli) command\.
-   + The new name of the AWS CodeCommit repository \(with the `--new-name` option\)\.
+   + The new name of the CodeCommit repository \(with the `--new-name` option\)\.

    For example, to change the repository named `MyDemoRepo` to `MyRenamedDemoRepo`: